 Currently, one of the most popular parts of Route 66 in Arizona is the one between Kingman and Seligman.
 It is conveniently located and can be visited while driving from Las Vegas to the Grand Canyon.
 Our piece of advice – watch out for the signs!
 We got a bit distracted and all in all, we turned to Route 66 just in Seligman.

 Our impressions?
 The whole town gives you the impression of a fake “museum” full of attractions to delight tourists.
 The number of links to Route 66 per square meter here is extreme.
 I had this strange feeling that some business-oriented locals came up with the idea just to pile up all abandoned things from the neighborhood, add this fancy Route 66 sign and money will start growing on trees.
-Unfortunately, it has nothing to do with authentic essence of this road.
+Unfortunately, it has nothing to do with the authentic essence of this road.

 FEEL THE MAGIC